-This past May, after eating tons of protein-packed fish, and completing months of preparation– we laced up our hiking boots, strapped on our backpacks, grabbed our hiking sticks– and headed down the South Kaibab Trail into the Grand Canyon.
+This past May, after eating tons of protein-packed fish, and completing months of preparation-- we laced up our hiking boots, strapped on our backpacks, grabbed our hiking sticks-- and headed down the South Kaibab Trail on a hike into the Grand Canyon.

 Seven hours later, after gawking at mountain goats, unbelievable views, and a few (pretty smelly) mule trains, celebrating by sticking our toes in the mighty Colorado River, made camp, and then rested our worn-out feet in Bright Angel Creek right next to our tent.

 And then the next morning, before the sun even thought about rising, we packed up our tent and bags using flashlights, and headed back out along the Bright Angel Trail.

 When we got home, instead of switching up my gym routine (as I intended to), I kept right on canyon-training-- because I need to stand inside that beast of a canyon again!

 Maybe you've been hitting the trails too, or maybe you just love (or want to try) denser, meatier cuts of fish.

 Swordfish, much like ahi tuna, is usually sold in thick steaks instead of fillets.

 Swordfish steaks hold up beautifully on the grill, and these Grilled Swordfish with Basil Pesto steaks are EASY to cook, and ready in minutes!